symbol/symbol-docs/source/concepts/namespace.rst

 Subnamespaces
 *************

-Just like on the internet, where a domain can have a sub-domain, namespaces can have subnamespaces.
+On the internet, a domain can have a sub-domain.
+In NEM, namespaces can have subnamespaces.

 It is possible to create multiple subnamespaces with the same name (example: ``foo.bar`` and ``foo2.bar``, ``bar`` is the subnamespace/sub-domain).